-• The Court will ensure that at least 85% of all payments are made within 10 working days of the receipt of invoices.
+- The Court will ensure that at least 90% of all payments are made within 10 working days of the receipt of invoices. - The Court will manage its business within the agreed total budgetary limits for the financial year.

 Human Resources